EricMFink/PRcasebook/Chapters/Part 4 - Confidendiality/Confidentiality & Privileges.md

 should be.
 Otherwise, there is a temptation to seek artificially to expand the content of privileged matter.
-In other words, if a client wishes to preserve the privilege, it must treat the confidentiality of attorney-client communications like jewels --- if not crown jewels.
+In other words, if a client wishes to preserve the privilege, it must treat the confidentiality of attorney-client communications like jewels---if not crown jewels.
 Short of court-compelled disclosure or other equally extraordinary circumstances, 85 we will not distinguish between various degrees of "voluntariness" in waivers of the attorney-client privilege.